headwindz/headwindz.run/articles/Asynchronicity in JavaScript.md

 hello
 ```

-This inconsistency often leads to hidden bug which is hard to track.
+This inconsistency often leads to hidden bugs which are hard to track and debug.
 We can improve the solution to make it behave consistently.

 ```javascript
  let fs = require('fs'),